 This is the easiest pudding that I know how to make, and is also among my favourites.
-I am pretty old school when it comes to the sweet dishes, and err on the side of seasonal fruits, steamed sponges, or those involving milk – and usually British too: blackberry and apple crumble, bread and butter pudding, poached pears, trifle, rhubarb fool or summer pudding are definitely on the list.
+I am pretty old school when it comes to the sweet dishes, and err on the side of seasonal fruits, steamed sponges, or those involving milk : blackberry and apple crumble, bread and butter pudding, poached pears, trifle, rhubarb fool or summer pudding, for example.

-Rice pudding, though often associated with British school dinners, or the tinned variety (whose name I shall not speak), is a dish that has a life in every corner of the globe: Sri Lankan style is with coconut milk and served with mango, Arab countries use cardamom or rosewater, it is served with dried fruits and nuts in the Ukraine, with saffron in Iran…and really, the list goes on.
-At school I hated the version they served with a blob of tooth-achingly red jam with negligible fruit content (though I fussily disliked most milky dishes then anyway).
+Rice pudding, often associated in the UK with school dinners, or the tinned Ambrosia branded version, is a dish that has a life in every corner of the globe.
+At primary school it was served with a blob of tooth-achingly red jam with negligible fruit content, which I hated (though I fussily disliked most milky dishes then anyway).

 You really can flavour this with almost anything that takes your fancy: cinnamon, nutmeg, rosewater, orange blossom water, cardamon, orange zest, saffron, pistachios, a combination of these, or none at all.
 The slow-bake gives it caramelised crust to the top and a certain drama to its presentation, as it emerges puffed-up and golden brown from the oven.

 1 litre, creamy milk

 around 6 cardamom pods (or a cinnamon stick, etc.)

 grating of nutmeg on top

 Place all of the ingredients in a baking dish.
 Place dish in a oven on 180c for twenty minutes, then turn down to 150 and bake for 3 hours.
 Depending on your oven (fan/electric/aga etc) check on it every so often to see it hasn’t boiled over.